-If one of the recent updates or upgrade to Windows 10 PC results in getting a Blue Screen as soon as you wake it from Sleep, then it’s a clear case that your driver is causing an issue.
-In a situation like these, if you immediately wake up your PC, you will not have any problem, but if you leave it for a while, you won’t see the login screen, but instead a BSOD.
-This post will fix the issue of your Windows 10 crashing after it resumes from Sleep.
+If one of the recent updates or upgrade to Windows 11/10 PC results in getting a Blue Screen as soon as you wake it from Sleep, then it’s a clear case that your driver is causing an issue.
+In a situation like this, if you immediately wake up your PC, you will not have any problem, but if you leave it for a while, you won’t see the login screen, but instead a BSOD.
+This post will fix the issue of your Windows 11/10 crashing after it resumes from Sleep.

 As I said, the problem is because of the Graphics drivers.
 If the recent update has updated your graphics driver with a new version, you will need to rollback the driver.
 Since the sleep function in Windows is tied closely to your graphics card driver, we need to fix it.

 - Open Device Manager (WIN key + X + M)

 - Right-click on the graphics card and select Properties

 - On the Driver Tab, choose ‘Roll Back Driver’

 - Restart your PC.